 Odds boosts are just as they sound.
 For certain events, sportsbooks could give you increased odds at the same price.
 But why would they go out their way to provide you with added value?
 Are odds boosts worth taking?
-Is there a catch?
-Let’s explore it all.
+We explain below.

 What is an odds boost?

 An odds boost is a sports betting promotion that allows you to take better-than-usual odds on certain events.
-This promotion is set by various online sportsbooks looking to gain traction on a particular betting market.
+This promotion is set by various online sportsbooks looking to gain traction in a betting market.

 For example, if the regular odds for a given bet are +120, the sportsbook might give you a chance to take that same bet at the odds of +150.
-In theory, you should want to bet this, especially if you can’t find better odds anywhere else.
+In theory, you should want to bet on this, especially if you can’t find better sports lines elsewhere.

-Odds boosts can be on pretty much every sporting event but are typically available on the most popular games and tournaments.
-These include NFL games, golf majors, tennis Grand Slams tournaments and marquee MMA fights.
+Odds boosts can be on every sporting event but are typically available on the most popular games and tournaments.
+These include for NFL odds, golf odds, Grand Slam tournament odds, or betting on marquee MMA fights.

 How do boosted odds work on a bet?

-All odds come with a certain built-in house edge, which is also called the “vig“ or vigorish.
-Sportsbooks do this to ensure that cumulative bets taken on a certain market almost always end up resulting in a profit.
+All odds come with a certain built-in house edge, which is also called the “vig” or vigorish.
+Sportsbooks do this to ensure that cumulative bets taken on a certain market almost always result in a profit.
 With an odds boost, the vigorish is removed, either partially or entirely, which adjusts the odds in your favor.

 From the sportsbooks’ standpoint, boosting the odds should not be considered a good business model.
 However, when a sportsbook rolls out an odds boost promotion, it invites bettors who would otherwise be disinterested in making bets on its website.
 Essentially, the book is attracting new customers and keeping the existing ones engaged.
 In short, odds boosts pay off to the sportsbooks in the long run.

-That’s why odds boosts are a standard promotion on almost every major sports betting site.
+That’s why odds boosts are a standard promotion on almost every major Maryland sports betting site, such as DraftKings and FanDuel.
 They may not be for every event, but you will likely find boosted odds on selected markets for popular games and matches.